Coming to Hoi An Full Moon Festival and immersing yourself in a unique and lively space will surely give you unforgettable experiences.

 Besides, this is also a great opportunity for you to keep the memories of Hoi An in your mind with a few nice photos.
 A tip for any first-time visitor to the Ancient Town on Hoi An Full Moon Festival is to take the boat in the evening instead of the late afternoon.
 You cannot imagine how vivid Hoi An Ancient Town is if you have never witnessed the Hoai River along the banks at night.

-When the moon shines high overhead, and the moonlight shines on the river, the flower garlands and coloured lanterns released by tourists on the river can make the scenery even more magnificent.
-Taking a boat ride and releasing lanterns on the river not only bring you an enjoyable experience but also show the spiritual value of the Hoi An people.
+When the moon shines high overhead and the moonlight shines on the river, the flower garlands and coloured lanterns released by tourists on the river can make the scenery even more magnificent.
+Taking a boat ride and releasing lanterns on the river not only brings you an enjoyable experience but also shows the spiritual value of the Hoi An people.
 Locals say that lighting, releasing lanterns into the river and praying can make your wishes come true.

 Releasing lanterns on the Hoai River at Hoi An Full Moon Festival